 Designed to prevent deep staining, this technology is a great solution especially for families with pets.

 This carpeting technology is designed to give carpets unmatched resilience to stains and spills.
-In fact, Shaw as a brand are so certain of its stain-prevention capabilities that they offer lifetime warranties against the same.
+In fact, Shaw as a brand is so certain of its stain-prevention capabilities that they offer lifetime warranties against the same.

 ClearTouch carpets are also eco-friendly products, as they feature 25-50% of recycled plastic construction.
 It’s- therefore- a great product for homeowners who’re interested in minimizing their environmental impact.

 Most types of traditional carpet flooring products wear out fast due to pet urine and stool.
-Which is where Shaw’s anti-soil technology- Anso Nylon- comes in.
+This is where Shaw’s anti-soil technology- Anso Nylon- comes in.
 This carpet blend boasts hardy construction and lifetime warranties against pet soiling.

 All Nylon/ All Polyester

 These two are the fundamental technologies that are blended into Shaw carpeting products.
 They offer great cushioning and aesthetic appeal.
-However, the aforementioned technologies supplement the All Nylon and All Polyester carpet blends to give Shaw carpet flooring products their topnotch functionalities.
+However, the aforementioned technologies supplement the All Nylon and All Polyester carpet blends to give Shaw carpet flooring products their top-notch functionalities.